CodeByBryant/CodeByBryant/README.md

 # 👋 Welcome to CodeByBryant's GitHub!

 ### 🌟 About Me
 Hi, I’m **Bryant Ejorh**, the mind behind _CodeByBryant_.
-I’m an  programmer passionate about turning ideas into reality through code.
+I’m a programmer passionate about turning ideas into reality through code.
 My interests span:

 - **Game Development** 🎮
 - **Scripting and Automation** 🔧